A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Experiments

 \subsubsection{Comparison With Image-to-Image Translation GANs}

-We use some image2image GANs \cite{2017arXiv170310593Z,DBLP:journals/corr/abs-1711-09020,DBLP:journals/corr/abs-1907-10830,huang2018munit} to compare with our Poisson GAN.
-GAN-based augmentation methods usually use image2image GANs to generate unreal images as shown in Fig. \ref{comparison_2} to improve classifiers in the image classification task.
-But for small objects in UDD, images generated by them may change the texture of objects or even disappear the objects.
-The class-imbalance problem can not be solved by the transformation.
-Therefore, they can't be used to generate an expanded dataset like AUDD to improve the detector empirically.
+GAN-based augmentation methods usually use image2image GANs to generate unreal images shown in Fig. \ref{comparison_2} to improve classifiers in the image classification task.
+Therefore, we utilize some image2image GANs \cite{2017arXiv170310593Z,DBLP:journals/corr/abs-1711-09020,DBLP:journals/corr/abs-1907-10830,huang2018munit} to compare with our Poisson GAN.
+TABLE \ref{t10} shows the Peak Signal to Noise Ratio (PSNR) scores (calculated form 5,000 pictures generated from the Poisson blending phase) of different methods from which Poisson GAN achieves the heighest score (30.22 dB) which means it could remain a better structure or texture of underwater scenes than others.
+In addition, other methods will disappear some objects as shown in Fig. \ref{comparison_2}, which is harmful for training detectors and the class-imbalance problem is still in there after the transformation.
+Hence, they cannot be used to generate an expanded dataset like AUDD to improve the detector empirically.

-In contrast, Poisson GAN can change the position of objects and remain both the objects and underwater environment textures.
+In contrast, Poisson GAN can change the position of objects and keep both the objects and underwater environment textures.
 The images generated by it are real enough to be the supplement of UDD.